EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 just use `'_` to indicate that the lifetime is not linked to anything, or elide the lifetime altogether if possible.

-This lint is "allow" by default because it was introduced at a time when `'_` and elided lifetimes were first being introduced, and this lint would be too noisy.
+This lint is “allow” by default because it was introduced at a time when `'_` and elided lifetimes were first being introduced, and this lint would be too noisy.
 Also, there are some known false positives that it produces.
 See [RFC 2115](https://github.com/rust-lang/rfcs/blob/master/text/2115-argument-lifetimes.md) for historical context, and [issue #44752](https://github.com/rust-lang/rust/issues/44752) for more details.